KuYu-Lan/Neural-Network/README.md

 This is simple neural network lib for C++,using Visual Studio 2015 C++ Programing.

-Ervery neuron using sigmoid function for activation function.
+Every neuron using sigmoid function for activation function.

 Using backpropagation gradient descent as learning method.

-<OR_Logic_example> this project is OR logic regresion example.
+<OR_Logic_example> this project is OR logic regression example.